maxburian/SAXS_py3/doc/ConstantImage.rst

 -----------------------------------------------

 This test shows that nothing wrong happens at mask borders.
-For thos we want to integrate an image that is one everywhere except for the masked regions
+For those we want to integrate an image that is one everywhere except for the masked regions

 We use the following calibration without Polarization correction and mask: